Md-Shorif-200/portfolio-task/README.md

 # Portfolio Website

-This is a professional personal portfolio website built with Next.js and Tailwind CSS.
-It is designed to showcase work experience, projects, and blog posts in a clean and modern layout.
+This is a professional  portfolio website built with Next.js and Tailwind CSS.
+It is designed to showcase work experience, projects and blog posts in a clean and modern layout.

 ## Live Demo
 https://portfolio-task-tan.vercel.app/